fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 ##### Advantages

 - No open TSE-transactions to be managed.
-- Reduces complexity in error-handling.
+- Reduces complexity of business-process handling.

 #### How to use

 Sign-call with a [ftReceiptCase for implicit flow](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/reference-tables/ftreceiptcase#type-of-receipt-ftreceiptcase) + ftReceiptCaseFlag `0x0000000100000000`.
 The up-counting transaction number defined in TR-03153 is responded behind the hash-tag in the property 'ftReceiptIdentification' of 'ReceiptResponse', prefixed by "IT".

-Please be aware that for the implicit flow the start time of the first transaction of the business-action has to be printed on the receipt as the start-time of the action.
+<div class="alert alert--warning" role="alert">Please be aware that for the implicit flow, ADDITIONALLY the start time of the first transaction of the business-action (e.g. start time of the first order) has to be printed on the receipt as the start-time of the action.</div>

 ![implicit-flow-start-finish-transaction](media/implicit-flow-start-finish-transaction.png)